Is your toddler waking up at night and not going back to sleep? Learn 6 solutions to help your child sleep through the night again.

 What is going on?! you might be wondering.

 She’ll go to bed fine with no fuss and will sleep through a long stretch.
 And sure, she’s woken up at night from time to time in the past.
-But at least she’d go right back to sleep—these days, not only does she keep waking up, she also refuses to settle down.
+But at least she’d go right back to sleep—these days, not only does she keep waking up, she also refuses to settle down to sleep.

 Sometimes, she’ll sit and chat or toss around in bed, but other times, she’s hysterical, waking the whole house every night.
 You’re left either holding and rocking her to sleep, or bringing her to your bed just so she stops crying.